muffato/muffato.github.io/cv.md

 of scientific fields and technologies such as assembly methods, genomics, comparative genomics, cloud computing, large-scale analyses, with a strong emphasis on metadata tracking, quality controls, and event recording.
+The team covers the "Genome Engine" from end to end.

+In parallel, I assume the function of _Head of Informatics_ for Tree of Life.
+Within the Institute, this role is about representing and supporting Tree of Life Informatics by ensuring sufficient IT capacity, compliance with internal policies and standards, but also writing strategy and policy documents for both the department and the Institute.

 ## European Bioinformatics Institute (EMBL-EBI), Hinxton, United Kingdom

 I worked in the Comparative Genomics team of the Ensembl genome browser.
-The team is in charge of comparing the genomes to one another, implementing new methods and algorithms (extending our API and database schema), and applying them on new datasets.
+The team was in charge of comparing the genomes to one another, implementing new methods and algorithms (extending our API and database schema), and applying them on new datasets.
 Scalability was our main focus as we had to process hundreds of genomes in a limited timescale.

-I was also involved in the development of the eHive workflow manager, a system for creating and running workflows on a distributed compute resource.
-It is now responsible for scheduling and executing in excess of 1,000 CPU years of compute per year in Ensembl.
+I was also involved in the development of the eHive workflow manager, a system for creating and running workflows on a distributed compute resource. eHive was responsible for scheduling and executing in excess of 1,000 CPU years of compute every year in Ensembl.

 ### Principal Developer

 _Oct 2019 to Jan 2021_

 <u>Keywords</u>: Development management.
 Technical leadership.
 Recruitment.
 Mentorship.
 API development.
 Database design and optimisation.
 Workflow design and development.
 User support (data, API, workflows).<br/>
 <u>Team size</u>: 3 people.